 “We are so bound by time.
 By its order.”

 I was recently recommended a podcast called The Ezra Klein Show.
 Klein’s a liberal journalist and the editor-in-chief at Vox.
 Klein, so eloquent and adept in conversation, thinks like I do.
 We process information literally and through our objective reasoning maintain the position of right versus wrong and good or bad.
 One episode has him interviewing Arlie Hochschild, a professor of sociology at Cal Berkeley.
 Hochschild discusses the passion and the reasoning behind ardent Trump supporters through her subjective methodology, and the position is utterly fascinating.
 Her defense is empathy.
 With it she strikes common ground, acknowledging differences while searching for some kind of unity.
 You really can empathize and disagree without compromising your own morals or beliefs.
-My view is too objective, Hochschild’s too subjective, and Arrival – a tragicomedy with ambition and form – is a harmonious, masterful collaboration of the two.
+My view is too objective, Hochschild’s too subjective, and Arrival – an intimate epic with ambition and form – is a harmonious, masterful collaboration of the two.

 Hochschild doesn’t take things at face-value.
 Rather, she looks for what she calls the “deep story,” searching for why somebody could think so dissimilarly.
 Her approach is calm, graceful, and a sworn testament to the human race’s ability to be so different and eclectic yet shared and whole.
 Linguistics Professor Louise Banks (Amy Adams) attempts this same task.
 Banks is at the top of her field, and when the alien Shells arrive – 12 spread across the world – her company is requested by Colonel Weber (Forest Whitaker) in Montana.
 Louise is to be the semantic translator while theoretical physicist Ian Donnelly (Jeremy Renner) deciphers through science.
 The ships open every 18 hours.
 Into the hull they go.